The Magic Snowflake: Plot

 Nicholas comes up with a plan to make the little boy's Christmas wish come true, so Nicholas makes a remote control butterfly and uses a pencil as a lock pick attached to the butterfly to unlock the door of the toy production room.
 As they are freed at last, Nicholas rides on Waldorf to stop the Victorian Santa.
 When Nicholas sees Victorian Santa, he convinces him to change his ways and makes him turn around back to the workshop.
 Nicholas collapses, and Victorian Santa is stricken with remorse.
 Eventually, Nicholas is revived with the butterfly wings that he made for the child who wrote the letter at the start of the movie, and the sleigh returns to the workshop.

 Nicholas, Beatrice, Humphrey, and Santa convert the bricks back into toys only to find that there are 2 hours left to make the Christmas delivery around the world.
 Nicholas convinces them to use the butterfly wings to speed things up.
 They make a speedy Christmas delivery around the world and deliver the remote control butterfly to the child who wanted it for Christmas.
 Everything is successful as Nicholas now allows children to visit at Santa's Workshop.
 Victorian Santa has kept his promise and provides Christmas dinner to Santa, Nicholas, Beatrice, Mr. Ratchet, Zoe, Waldorf, Humphrey and Tim-Tim.
-Mrs. Lovejoy enters the room and figures out why Santa wasn't in Sydney.
+Mrs. Lovejoy enters the room and figures out why Santa was not in Sydney.
 Santa explains to Mrs. Lovejoy about the events that had happened.
 Mr. Ratchet sees what Santa did all along and finally offers Santa the job to run the Orphanage.
 Everyone, including, Mrs. Lovejoy, enjoys Christmas Dinner.
 At the basement, the retired Santas are still playing a choosing game under the magic snowflake.